gaharivatsa/KIBANA_SERVER/README.md

 - **Set auth token first** before using any other endpoint
 - **Parse and present results clearly** in a structured format

-For complete AI integration instructions, refer to the `AI_rules_file.txt` in the project root.
+For complete AI integration instructions, refer to the `docs/AI_RULES.md` in the project root.

 ## 📜 License